kelp404/NyaruDB/README.md

 [MIT]: http://www.opensource.org/licenses/mit-license.php

-NyaruDB is a simple NoSQL database in Objective-C. It could be run on iOS.
+NyaruDB is a simple NoSQL database in Objective-C. It could be run on iOS and OS X.
 It is a key-document NoSQL database.
 You could search data by fields of the document.